Skip to main content

 • How fast can your agents resolve problems?

-This idea of “quality” may change over time, so to ensure your contact centre agents are up to speed, give them regular training based on the insights you glean over time through your call centre monitoring software.
+This idea of “quality” may change over time, so to ensure your contact centre agents are up to speed, give them regular training based on the insights you glean over time through your call center quality monitoring software.
+Scripts should be clear and updated regularly in line with your insights to ensure you’re giving your agents the best support to maximise customer satisfaction.
+And they should show your agents how to best exhibit the behaviours you want to see everyday – whether that’s friendliness, understanding or knowledge.

 3. Monitor all phone calls in real time for maximum accuracy

-Often, businesses monitor or review a sample of each agent’s calls to ensure that they’re meeting standards.
-However, this isn’t always a great representation of how that agent is performing, and it makes it difficult to see the bigger picture with all agents’ performance taken into account.
-Ideally, call centre monitoring needs to take as much data as possible into account.
+Often, businesses monitor or review a sample of each agent’s calls to ensure that they’re meeting standards for customer service and customer experience.
+However, this isn’t always a great representation of how that agent is performing, and it makes it difficult to see the bigger picture with all agents’ call centre performance taken into account.
+Ideally, call centre monitoring needs to take as much data on your customer service calls as possible into account.

-Using quality monitoring centre software to review all phone calls means you get the most accurate understanding of what’s going on when your customers call you.
+Using call quality monitoring software to review all phone calls means you get the most accurate understanding of what’s going on when your customers call you.
 Better still, if this happens in real time, agents can get extra information as they’re on the call to improve the customer experience and their performance.
 Is the customer frustrated, and how intense is this emotion?
 Is this their second call on the same subject?
 They can then tailor their response for better interaction.
+This helps agents to feel more supported and to improve at the same time.

 4. Use feedback to tailor your agent coaching